1957 Arizona State Sun Devils football team

-The 1957 Arizona State Sun Devils football team was an American football team that represented Arizona State College (later renamed Arizona State University) in the Border Conference during the 1957 NCAA University Division football season.
-In their third and final season under head coach Dan Devine, the Sun Devils compiled a 10–0 record (4–0 against Border opponents), won the conference championship, were ranked No. 12 in the final AP Poll, and outscored their opponents by a combined total of 397 to 66.
+The 1957 Arizona State Sun Devils football team was an American football team that represented Arizona State College (now Arizona State University) in the Border Conference during the 1957 college football season.
+In their third and final season under head coach Dan Devine, the Sun Devils compiled a 10–0 record (4–0 in conference, first), were ranked twelfth in both final polls, and outscored their opponents 397 to 66.
 They were the first team in school history to finish the season ranked in any poll.

 The team's statistical leaders included John Hangartner with 1,203 passing yards, Leon Burton with 1,126 rushing yards, and Clancy Osborne with 351 receiving yards.
 Burton led the country in both rushing yards and scoring (96 points).
 Teammate Bobby Mulgado ranked second in the country behind Burton with 93 points.

 Cecil Coleman, Tom Fletcher, Frank Kush, and Al Onofrio were assistant coaches.

 The team captains were halfback Bobby Mulgado and tight end Clarence Osborne.
-The Sun Devils finished 6-0 at home and 4-0 on the road.
-Home games were played at Goodwin Stadium in Tempe, Arizona.
+The undefeated Sun Devils went 6–0 at home and 4–0 on the road; home games were played on campus at Goodwin Stadium in Tempe, Arizona.

+After the season in mid-December, Devine departed for the University of Missouri of the Big Eight Conference, succeeding Frank Broyles.

 Schedule

 Game summaries

-In the season opener on September 21, 1957, Arizona defeated Wichita State, 28-0, on the road.
+In the season opener on September 21, 1957, Arizona defeated Wichita State, 28–0, on the road.
 The Sun Devils held Wichita State to only nine passing yards and 61 total yards.

-In their home opener on September 28 at Goodwin Stadium, the Sun Devils defeated Idaho, 19-7.
+In their home opener on September 28 at Goodwin Stadium, the Sun Devils defeated Idaho, 19–7.

 On October 5, Arizona State recorded a 44-6 road win over San Jose State.

-The Devils beat Hardin-Simmons, 35-26, in Tempe on October 12.
+The Devils beat Hardin-Simmons, 35–26, in Tempe on October 12.

 Following a bye week, Arizona State dominated San Diego State in a 66-0 road shutout victory on October 26.
 The Sun Devils scored nine rushing touchdowns and 10 touchdowns overall, tying single-game school records.

-On November 2, the Sun Devils delivered a 21-0 home shutout win against New Mexico State.
+On November 2, the Sun Devils delivered a 21–0 home shutout win against New Mexico State.

 Arizona State prevailed for a 43-7 road victory over Texas Western on November 9.

-The Devils beat Montana State, 53-13, at Goodwin Stadium on November 16.
+The Devils beat Montana State, 53–13, at Goodwin Stadium on November 16.
 This was the first meeting between the two football programs.

-On November 23, Arizona State defeated Pacific, 41-0, in Tempe.
+On November 23, Arizona State defeated Pacific, 41–0, in Tempe.
 It was the team's fourth shutout win of the season.

-In the Arizona–Arizona State football rivalry game played on November 30 at Goodwin Stadium, the Sun Devils dominated Arizona, 47-7.
+In the Arizona–Arizona State football rivalry game played on November 30 at Goodwin Stadium, the Sun Devils dominated Arizona, 47–7.

 Roster

 Arizona State usual offensive lineup included wide receiver Bill Spanko, left tackle Bart Jankans, left guard Al Carr, center Dave Fonner, right guard Ken Kerr, right tackle Tom Ford, tight end Clarence Osborne, quarterback John Hangartner, halfback Bobby Mulgado (#27), fullback Joe Belland, and wingback Leon Burton.
-Joe Drake, Charley Jones, Karl Kiefer, Fran Urban, John Vucichevich, and Paul Widmer were also on the roster.
+Allen Benedict, Joe Camut, Joe Drake, Charley Jones, Karl Kiefer, Fran Urban, John Vucichevich, and Paul Widmer were also on the roster.